jhill1/SEPwC/source/R_exercises1.inc.rst

     Write a program to convert some old data in square feet to SI units (metres squared).
     1 foot = 0.3048 metres.
 So 1 foot squared is 0.092903 metres squared.

-    Out data goes from 2 ft sq to 20 ft sq in steps of 2, inclusive.
+    Our data goes from 2 ft sq to 20 ft sq in steps of 2, inclusive.
 Print your conversions.

 .. admonition:: Solution
    :class: toggle